The origin of cold gas in the Circumgalactic Medium: Results

 \subsection{The origin of cold gas}

-Starting from different redshifts, we track back the cold SPH gas particles in the CGM, to determine one of their possible origins.
-We identify different possible origins, as summarized in Fig. \ref{diagram_origin}.
-First, we adopt a criterion based on the location of the particle, to understand if it comes cold from the disk or from a satellite.
-Otherwise, the particle could have been accreted directly in cold phase, or cool down in the CGM from a hot phase.
-In the latter case, we also distinguish whether the particle cools down with inward velocity (inflowing, $v_r<-50\,\kms$), outward velocity (outflowing, $v_r>50\,\kms$) or static ($-50\,\kms<v_r<50\,\kms$).
+Starting from different redshifts, we tracked back the cold SPH gas particles in the CGM to determine one of their possible origins.
+We identified different possible origins, which are summarized in Fig. \ref{diagram_origin}.
+First, we adopted a criterion based on the location of the particle to understand if it comes cold from the disk or from a satellite.
+Otherwise, the particle could have been accreted directly in cold phase or cooled down in the CGM from a hot phase.
+In the latter case, we also distinguished whether the particle cools down with inward velocity (inflowing, $v_r<-50\,\kms$) or outward velocity (outflowing, $v_r>50\,\kms$), or is static ($-50\,\kms<v_r<50\,\kms$).